10 Best Breastfeeding Tips

 “For most women these days, it’s like setting off from Melbourne to Sydney without having once looked at the map, and without being able to read the signposts.
 Most women have an, “I will if I can” philosophy, and, “it’s supposed to be natural isn’t it?”
 They don’t use the information around them (Australian Breastfeeding Association, breastfeeding education classes, lactation consultants) and unfortunately the one person they do ask seems to have given them the wrong directions! (sigh).
 They end up arriving in Adelaide, not Sydney, and wonder where they took the wrong turn.”

-With all that in mind, here are the best breastfeeding tips we can think of, so you can end up in Sydney and not Adelaide!
+With all that in mind, here are the best breastfeeding tips for new mothers, to help you avoid common breastfeeding problems and challenges.

 Before having children, many of us had lives and jobs that were ruled by the clock.